sumichaaan/openair-k8s/README.md

 openair-k8s-ubuntu is inspired by OPENAIRINTERFACE/openair-k8s and can be built on Docker, Kubernetes, and Ubuntu distribution.
 Currently, we tested some operation of each component alone with Ubuntu 18.04.3 LTS (Bionic).

+Note: We used  Ubuntu 18.04.3 LTS (Bionic), Docker CE 19.03, OAI(RAN) 1.2.1, and OAI-CN/CUPS develop-vco3 branch as test environment.

 ## Building OAI Container Images

 ### Prerequisites for all nodes